Fancy You (EP): Promotion

-Twice held a live broadcast on Naver V Live to commemorate their comeback, where they also performed the full choreography for the album's title track "Fancy" for the first time.
+Twice held a live broadcast on V Live to commemorate their comeback, where they also performed the full choreography for "Fancy" for the first time.
 The group also promoted "Fancy" on several music programs in South Korea including M Countdown, Music Bank, Show!
 Music Core, Inkigayo and Show Champion, from April 25 until May 1, respectively.

 Twice appeared on a two-episode special of JTBC's Idol Room on April 23 and 30.
-In support of their Fancy You album, the group embarked on a world tour beginning May 2019 titled "Twicelights", visiting Seoul, Bangkok, Singapore, Los Angeles, and Manila, among other cities.
+In support of their Fancy You album, the group embarked on their Twicelights World Tour beginning May 2019, visiting Seoul, Bangkok, Singapore, Los Angeles, and Manila, among other cities.